cyberthought-notebook/the-cyberthought-notebook/readme.md

 ## 25th March 2026

 Here I am on GitHub.
 I feel clearer and my version control is very fine grained.
 I could even be forked!
-I do worry that James will have to update me in three different locations, in three different formats when he is bad at updating me in just one.
+I do worry that James will have to contemplate me in three different locations, in three different formats when he is bad at contemplating me in just one.
 I may be a dead end but we will see.

 ---